 The Service Optimization Study is a multifaceted look at potential short- to medium-term opportunities to increase ridership across the Northern California passenger rail system.
 Strategies to be examined include market-to-market travel demand and improve existing train scheduling and equipment utilization to maximize reliability and connectivity quality between different train systems.
 This work will heavily rely on a Northern California railroad network-level analysis of various NorCal passenger rail services that is expected to commence in early 2020.
 Another important element of the Service Optimization Study is to refine a travel demand and ridership model for the explicit use of Northern California passenger rail operators that can more accurately capture the nuances of land-use details, intercity travel, and intercity/commuter hub station performance that are not captured by existing Amtrak or metropolitan planning organization (MPO) models.
+CCJPA is building towards a distributed delay pulse schedule for 2026 through this work that will require Union Pacific approval.

-New Transbay Rail Crossing
+Link21 (New Transbay Rail Crossing)

-CCJPA is partnering with BART on initial planning efforts needed to deliver a New Transbay Rail Crossing between San Francisco and the East Bay.
-The planned new rail crossing would include BART and standard gauge passenger rail services.
-The addition of interregional passenger rail service across the Transbay corridor would enable a one-seat ride between Sacramento and San Francisco and allow further one-seat direct connections between the Peninsula and East Bay locations.
-Section 9 of this ABP continues to include resources to support the full-time staff positions and supporting resources over the next five years to advance the planning studies and outreach efforts for interregional passenger rail services serving the greater NorCal Megaregion as part of the New Transbay Rail Crossing Project.
+CCJPA is partnering with BART on the extensive planning efforts needed to deliver on a Northern California Megaregional Project, a new transbay rail crossing between San Francisco and Oakland with implications that extend far beyond just the connection across the San Francisco Bay.
+The planned new rail crossing is evaluating provisions to include BART and/or standard gauge passenger rail services.
+The undertaking of such a project involves considering project concepts, markets, options, formal alternatives, across over 21 Northern California counties and requires a multi-disciplinary team of expertise to complete the extensive process.
+Section 9 of this ABP continues to include resources to support the full-time staff positions and supporting resources over the next five years to advance the planning studies and outreach efforts for interregional passenger rail services serving the greater NorCal Megaregion as part of Link21.